-The UT field coordinator will assist generalist students in securing one interview and the concentration students with up to up to three interviews.
+The UT field coordinator will assist generalist students in securing one interview and the concentration students with up to three interviews, depending on location and availability.
 Please note that the student's geographic location, their proximity to other MSW/MSSW programs, local agencies' capacity to take on students, and other factors may impact the number of interviews students are able to secure.
 If the student is unable to secure a field placement after interviewing with three agencies, the UT field coordinator will seek feedback from the agency representatives regarding the results of the student's interviews.
 The UT field coordinator will meet with the student to discuss the outcome of the interviews and to provide the student with feedback.

-Based on the feedback from the agencies, the UT field coordinator may request an Academic Committee meeting to discuss the student's readiness for field and make recommendations which may include dismissal.
-The student may also be referred to the University of Tennessee Career Services for additional training and consultation.
+Based on the feedback from the agencies, the student may be referred to the University of Tennessee Center for Career Development for additional training and consultation.
+If concerns were identified from interviews, the UT field coordinator may began implementing the college's Academic and Professional Standards problem-solving process to determine the student's readiness for field and make recommendations.
 If the student was interviewing for very competitive placements and no concerns were identified at interview, the UT field coordinator will work with the student to identify other placement options.
-As the field placement is a required course, a student's inability or failure to secure a field placement may result in dismissal from the MSSW program.
+As the field placement is a required course, a student's inability or failure to secure a field placement would prevent the student from progressing through the MSSW program.

-If after completing all scheduled interviews, a student declines all offered placements, the UT field coordinator will finish facilitating placement interviews for all other students and then contact the student to discuss alternatives.
+If after completing all scheduled interviews, a student declines all offered placements, the UT field coordinator will first finish facilitating placement interviews for all other students and then contact the student to discuss alternatives.
+This is likely to lead to a delay in starting the field placement.

-6.03 Evening and Weekend Placements
+6.3 Evening and Weekend Placements

 As was outlined in the MSSW application process, very few opportunities exist for evening and/or weekend placements.
-Field agencies generally expect students to be in placement during regular weekday business hours.
-Although some agencies serve clients on a 24-hour basis, most MSSW agency field instructors work Monday through Friday, regular business hours.
+The vast majority of placements are available only during regular weekday business hours.
+CSWE accreditation standards require that students be supervised by someone with a social work degree who meets the requirements to be a Field Instructor.
+Although there are some organizations that serve clients 24 hours a day, seven days a week, the social work staff usually works during normal daytime business hours.
+If students can only complete their field placement during evening and weekend hours, they will likely be unable to complete the MSSW program.
 The field placement is a supervised practicum, so the student must be able to be at the agency during hours that the agency field instructor is present.